Utkarsh1003/order-management-service/README.md

 # Order Management Service

-This is simple dropwizard project for order management service.
+This is a simple dropwizard project for order management service.

 ## Table of Content
 - [Problem Statement](#problem-statement)